Word for Word Perfect Users

 See Macros and VBA for instructions on inserting this macro into your Normal.dot or other template.

-j.
+m.
 Do not use converted documents to produce new documents.

 I recommend against using converted documents except for reference!
+See also: The Watermark that will not die! by legal office guru Deborah Savadra.

-They will be filled with formatting anomolies that will get you at the worst time.
-This is especially true of any documents containing automatic numbering or bullets.
-Try recreating form documents in Word using the following process: In Word Perfect (if you still have it, in Word if not) save your files as text files.
+They will be filled with formatting anomalies that will get you at the worst time.
+This is especially true of any documents containing numerous margin changes or automatic numbering or bullets.
+Try recreating form documents in Word using the following process: In Wordperfect (if you still have it, in Word if not) save your files as text files.
 Use your converted files as references to show you how you want your formatting to look.
 Create a new document in Word and insert the text from the text file.
 Save this new document as a Word template.
 Format it the way you want using styles, not direct formatting.
 Save it again.
 To use a template within Word, use File => New and pick your template.
 This will create a new document for you.

 General practice in WP is to have a document and copy and edit it to create a new document.
 This is not good practice in Word.
 In Word, construct a good, tight, template for your documents and use that template when constructing new documents.
-Among other things, this can avoid embarrassing "metadata" http://www.addbalance.com/usersguide/metadata.htm and things like surprise headers and footers from creeping into new documents.
+Among other things, this can avoid embarrassing "metadata" and things like surprise headers and footers from creeping into new documents.

-There is a program for conversions from Word Perfect to Word available through Levit & James called CrossWords.
+There is a program for conversions from Wordperfect to Word available through Levit & James called CrossWords.

-Note on Conversion Problem to Word Perfect 5.? for DOS from Word 2002 and later.
+Note on Conversion Problem to Wordperfect 5.? for DOS from Word 2002 and later.

 One of the Service Packs for Word 2002 changes the WP5.? conversion file WPFT532.CNV.
 This change is continued in Word 2003 (and probably later).
 The new conversion file supports conversion from WP 5.? format to Word but not conversion to this format.
 I copied the file from a Word 2000 installation to a Word 2003 installation and Word 2003 now will convert to WP 5.0 for DOS format.
 I don't know that this will work perfectly for others but post the information.
 Note that the new (read-only) converter patched a security problem with the old converter, so use at your own risk.